 Esri is committed to providing the information you need to evaluate the impact of Section 508 on your Geographic Information Systems (GIS) environment.
-Esri reports the current accessibility status of Esri products through Voluntary Product Accessibility Templates (VPATs), which you can view and download here.
+Esri reports the current accessibility status of Esri products through Voluntary Product Accessibility Templates (VPATs).
 Industry and government personnel developed the VPAT as an informational tool to assist federal information technology professionals with the market research requirements of Section 508.

 What Is Section 508?

 Section 508 is a part of the Rehabilitation Act of 1973.
 In 1998, Congress passed the Workforce Investment Act, which amended Section 508 of the Rehabilitation Act.
 The new Section 508 creates binding and enforceable standards for all federally funded programs and services.
 For example, Section 508 of the Rehabilitation Act requires that electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities unless providing such access poses an undue burden.